nickbrandt/GitLab/doc/install/azure/index.md

 ### Set up a domain name

-The VM will have a public IP address (static by default), but Azure allows you to assign a descriptive DNS name to the VM:
+The VM has a public IP address (static by default), but Azure allows you to assign a descriptive DNS name to the VM:

 1. From the VM dashboard, select **Configure** under **DNS name**.